 All parties to the grievance will have the right to obtain witnesses and present evidence.
 If the ad hoc hearing committee feels that an independent medical and/or psychological opinion would be helpful in its deliberation of a prolonged mental or physical illness hearing, it may require the faculty member to undergo a medical and/or psychological examination by an appropriate professional of the requesting party's choice and at the requesting party's expense.
 In all cases the ad hoc hearing committee will provide a choice of no less than two names of appropriate professionals from which the grievant must select.
 If the grievant fails to comply with such a requirement by the university or the ad hoc hearing committee, the ad hoc hearing committee will dismiss the grievance.
 The university will cooperate with the ad hoc committee in securing witnesses and making available documentary and other evidence requested by the grievant to the extent not limited by contract or law.
 All parties will have the right to cross-examine witnesses.
-Where a witness has made a statement and cannot or will not appear, but the ad hoc hearing committee will identify the witness, disclose her/his statement, and if possible, provide for interrogatories.
+Where a witness has made a statement and cannot or will not appear, but the ad hoc hearing committee determines that the interests of justice require admission of her/his statement, the committee will identify the witness, disclose her/his statement, and if possible, provide for interrogatories.
 The ad hoc committee will grant appropriate continuances to enable either party to investigate evidence, or for any other appropriate reason.